Indications

 Warfarin is a pill that's taken orally.
 Patients taking warfarin have to follow certain dietary restrictions.
 Warfarin also requires patients to go for routine INR blood testing to check if their levels are within the target range and to adjust their warfarin dose if they're not.

-DOACs (direct-acting oral anticoagulants), including ELIQUIS, are blood thinners that can help treat DVT and PE clots and reduce the risk of them happening again.
-ELIQUIS can be taken with or without food, meaning taking it does not need to be timed to a meal.
+DOACs (direct-acting oral anticoagulants), including ELIQUIS, are blood thinners that can help prevent a blood clot in the veins of your legs (deep vein thrombosis-DVT) and lungs (pulmonary embolism-PE) of adults who have just had hip or knee replacement surgery.
 Unlike LOVENOX®, which is injected, ELIQUIS is taken by mouth twice daily.
 And unlike warfarin, ELIQUIS has no dietary restrictions and does not require routine INR blood testing.

 LOVENOX® is a registered trademark of sanofi-aventis U.S. LLC.

-Take ELIQUIS exactly as prescribed by your doctor.
+Take ELIQUIS exactly as prescribed by your healthcare provider.
 ELIQUIS is taken by mouth twice daily.
 The recommended dose of ELIQUIS is 2.5 mg and the initial dose is usually taken 12 to 24 hours after surgery.
-If you miss a dose of ELIQUIS, take it as soon as you remember, and do not take more than one dose at the same time.
-If you have difficulty swallowing the tablet whole, talk to your doctor about other ways to take ELIQUIS.
+If you miss a dose of ELIQUIS, take it as soon as you remember, and do not take 2 doses at the same time.
+If you have trouble swallowing the tablet whole, talk to your doctor about other ways to take ELIQUIS tablets.

 Do not run out of ELIQUIS.
 Refill your prescription before you run out.
 When leaving the hospital following hip or knee replacement, be sure that you will have ELIQUIS available to avoid missing any doses.